 All members are offered monthly Universal Basic Income (UBI).
 However, the amount that you earn is dependent on your ‘Karma Level’.
 Karma is a token earned for positive actions such as volunteering or even referring others to join Neco Coin.
 These tokens cannot be purchased, sold or transferred, which is important in making sure only those who carry out specific actions are rewarded.

 It seems that, as with any new currency, whether local or digital, there is an increased focus on encouraging people to carry out valuable acts in exchange for goods.
-This is similar to SamenDoen which is a Holland-based initiative that carries out similar schemes in the sense of rewarding volunteers with tangible tokens and vouchers for participation.
+This is similar to SamenDoen, a Holland-based initiative that carries out similar schemes in the sense of rewarding participants with tangible tokens and vouchers.

 Our vision is to build a recognition system that transcends the value of money.

 Learn more about Neco here.